mhoban/rainbow_bridge/README.md

     In most cases these sequences will have the Illumina indices you used to separate samples included at the end of their fastq header, like this:
     <pre><code>@M02308:1:000000000-KVHGP:1:1101:17168:2066 1:N:0:<strong>CAATGTGG+TTCGAAGA</strong></pre></code>

-1. <a name="demux-fasta"></a>Data that has been demultiplexed to individual samples and concatenated into a FASTA file in usearch format, typically by a previous run of the pipeline on non-demultiplexed sequence data (as in case 1 above).
-Use this option if you want to re-run the pipeline without repeating the lengthy demultiplexing step.
+1. <a name="demux-fasta"></a>Data that has been demultiplexed to individual samples and concatenated into a FASTA file in usearch format, typically by a previous run of the pipeline on non-demultiplexed sequence data (as in case 1 above, although output from case 2 will work as well).
+Use this option if you want to re-run the pipeline without repeating the lengthy demultiplexing/merging/quality filtering step(s).
 The expected input format is a FASTA file with each sequence labled as `<samplename>.N` where `samplename` is the name of the sample and `N` is just a sequential number, for example:

     ```fasta
     >sample1.1